BU-CLOUD-S20/MOC-Research-Computing/README.md

 This document includes the technology and the procedures that we used : [Knowledge Document](https://github.com/BU-CLOUD-S20/MOC-Research-Computing/blob/master/Knowledge%20Documents%20.pdf)

-### Installation Document
+### Step-by-Step Instruction to run Automation script.

-The installation document is located [here](https://github.com/BU-CLOUD-S20/MOC-Research-Computing/blob/master/Sid%20install.pdf)
+The 'step-by-Step Instruction to run Automation script' document is located [here](https://github.com/BU-CLOUD-S20/MOC-Research-Computing/blob/master/Sid%20install.pdf)

 ## 5. Acceptance criteria